midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### `apply_transaction`

 Applies transaction to wallet state.
 Most importantly - to discover received coins.
 Depending on provided status of transaction executes for guaranteed offer only or first guaranteed and then fallible offer.
-Steps that need to be taken for a successful offer are:
+Steps that need to be taken for an offer are:
 1. Update coin commitment tree with commitments of outputs and transients present in the offer
-2. Verify coin commitment tree root against provided one, implementation needs to revert updates to coin commitment tree and abort in case of inconsistency
+2. Verify obtained coin commitment tree root against provided one, implementation needs to revert updates to coin commitment tree and abort in case of inconsistency
 3. Book coins, whose nullifiers match the ones present in offer inputs
 4. Watch for received coins, for each output:
    1. Match commitment with set of pending coins, if it is a match, mark coin as confirmed